trocher/pizzaGo/README.md

 Pizza bakers are working together concurently to serve all pizzas as fast as possible.
 The number of pizza bakers can be configured using the ```NumberOfBakers``` field of the config file.

-A baker as an uid that goes from 1 to ```NumberOfBakers```.
+A baker has an uid that goes from 1 to ```NumberOfBakers```.

-A pizza baker job is simple, if all the clients' orders haven't been taken yet, he takes an order and prepare the pizza.
+A pizza baker job is simple, if all the clients' orders have not been taken yet, he takes an order and prepares the pizza.

 To bake the pizza, two cases can happen :

-- If there are there are at least as many oven than pizza bakers, then an oven as been attributed to the baker so he can just use it to bake the pizza.
+- If there are at least as many oven than pizza bakers, then an oven has been attributed to the baker so he can just use it to bake the pizza.
-- Otherwise, he try to find an oven he can use, if no oven are available, he wait until one is.
+- Otherwise, he tries to find an oven he can use, if no oven is available, he waits until one is.

 Once the pizza is baked, the pizza baker can finally check its quality and repeat the process for the next client.